Best Touring Kayak – Top-Rated Long-Distance Kayaks For 2022

 Best Touring Kayak – Final Verdict & Recommendations

 Comfortable, efficient on longer distances, responsive, with excellent tracking performance – a joy to paddle, in short – and fitted with lots of storage space.
-That would be the simplest way to summarize what a kayaker should look for in the best touring kayak.
+That would be the simplest way to summarize what you should look for in the best touring kayak.

-I’d say each of the yaks featured today in our touring kayak reviews fits that description to a degree, some better than the others.
-However, there’s one that ticks all the boxes and should not be overlooked by long-distance kayakers – the Wilderness Systems Kayak Tsunami 140.
+I’d say each of the kayaks you’ve seen today fits that description to a degree, some better than others.
+However, there’s one that ticks all the boxes and should not be overlooked by long-distance paddlers – the Wilderness Systems Kayak Tsunami 145.

-Phase 3 AirPro seating system, adjustable outfitting, 325-pound load capacity, multiple storage solutions, and a hull designed for stability and efficiency; Tsunami 140 will be a reliable touring partner for years to come!
+Phase 3 AirPro seating system, adjustable outfitting, 350-pound load capacity, multiple storage solutions, and a hull designed for stability and efficiency; Tsunami 145 will be a reliable touring partner for years to come!

 Photo of author